 For the 2011 competition in Berlin, the following repertoire had to be prepared: Johannes Brahms (15 songs), Hugo Wolf (15 songs).

 The first prize was not awarded.
 The second prize of 15,000 euros went to baritone Tobias Berndt from Germany.
-The third prize was divided.
+The third prize was shared.
 EUR 5,000 each went to the tenor Seil Kim from South Korea and the baritone Daniel Schmutzhard from Austria.
-The pianist prize was also shared.
+The pianist award was also shared.
 EUR 5,000 each went to Alexander Fleischer from Germany and Gary Matthewman from England.
-The sponsorship prize was also shared.
+The sponsorship award was also shared.
 EUR 2,500 each went to pianist James Baillieu, born 1982 in South Africa, and bass Jan Martinik, born 1983 in the Czech Republic.

 The jury included Thomas Quasthoff (chair), Pieter G. Alferink, Annette Dasch, Helmut Deutsch, Martin Engstroem, Brigitte Fassbaender and Charles Spencer.

-The following repertoire had to be prepared for the 2009 competition in Berlin: Franz Schubert (15 songs), Robert Schumann (15 songs).
+For the 2009 competition in Berlin, the following repertoire had to be prepared: Franz Schubert (15 songs), Robert Schumann (15 songs).